Doga Tekin

 My research is inspired by the incredible work being done by organizers in my mycelial networks–those who work with love and care to create opportunities for their communities to share and cultivate knowledge and relationships with one another and nature; those who support their communities in their healing from the legacies of settler colonialism & capitalism’s destructive hold on our lives; those who work toward imagining better futures by sharing ancestral knowledge, medicine, their relationships with fungi, and more.
 I am forever grateful for our connections.

-POC Fungi Community | Centro Cultural de la Raza | The Mycelium Underground | Flora y Tierra
+POC Fungi Community | The Mycelium Underground | Flora y Tierra

 Huitlacoche

-I have been working in collaboration with POC Fungi Community to develop research and decolonial education around Huitlacoche, a fungus that grows with and through corn.
+I have been working in collaboration with POC Fungi Community to develop research and decolonial education around huitlacoche, a fungus that grows with and through corn.

 My anthropological research around the fungus focuses on the political economic, material-semiotic, multispecies assemblages through which the fungus comes to transform and be transformed by others.